Discomfort glare from electric light

-The degree of discomfort glare depends on several factors; the luminance and the size of the glare source, the position of the glare source in relation to the line of sight and the background luminance against which the glare source is viewed.
+The degree of discomfort glare depends on the luminance and the size of the glare source, the background luminance against which the glare source is viewed and the position of the glare source in relation to the line of sight.
+The luminaire’s luminance, surface size, low background luminance and the closeness to line of sight are all factors that increase the degree of discomfort glare.

-Consequently, when light planning the luminaire’s luminance should always be considered in relation to the background luminance.
-The closer the dazzling surface is to the eye, the greater the risk of discomfort glare.
+Consequently in lighting planning, a luminaire’s luminance should always be set in relation to the background luminance.
+The closer to the eye the bright surface is in the line of vision the greater the risk of unpleasant glare.

-In open luminaires, especially those for compact and other intense light sources with high luminous flux, it is generally the light source itself or a mirror image in the specular reflector that causes the glare effect.
-One way to reduce discomfort glare is to use satin matt reflectors and luminaires with a larger surface area.
+With open luminaires, especially those for compact and intensive light sources with high luminous flux, it is generally the light source itself or a mirror image in the polished reflectors or working material that causes the glare effect.
+One way to reduced discomfort glare is to use matt reflectors and large-area luminaires.

-Discomfort glare can also be reduced by increasing the luminosity on walls and ceiling of a room.
+Discomfort glare can also be reduced by increasing the luminosity on the room walls and ceiling.
 This can be achieved in different ways:

-- The walls can be lit separately or the luminosity increased by choosing higher reflection factors on the wall surfaces.
+- Walls can be lit separately or the luminosity increased by choosing higher reflection factors on the wall surfaces.

-Walls that appear brighter in relation to the visual object can create adaptation problems.
-The luminosity of the room surfaces should therefore be adapted to the visual conditions and be limited as described in the Luminance distribution and luminance limitations chapter.
+Walls that are too bright in relation to the vision object can create adaptation problems.
+The luminosity of room surfaces must therefore be adapted to the visual conditions and be limited in accordance with the instructions set out in the section Luminance distribution and luminance limitations.